oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/test-recipe/test-recipe.md

 Follow the steps below to send an HL7 message and trigger the Oracle Integration recipe.

-1. Verify HL7 Inspector Setup
+1. Verify HL7 Inspector Setup.
 Ensure the following before sending the message:
     - The Message Receiver pane is open
     - The Message Sender is configured to send messages to port 2100

     > **Note:** Port 2100 should match the MLLP Listener Port configured in Oracle Integration.

 2. Create a file named ORM_001.hl7 with the below data, and ensure that there are no additional extensions such as .txt.